[ These venues are no longer used. ]

 66 players attended this year's Bracknell.
 Jim Clare (3 dan

-Reading) won the event again after a gap of years.
+Reading) won the event again after a gap of some years.
 Others on 3

 Wycombe), Mike Cobbett (6 kyu Hursley), Paul Hyman (16 kyu

-Brakenhale) abd Steve Smith (23 kyu Hursley).
+Brakenhale) and Steve Smith (23 kyu Hursley).
 Best on 2/3 were

 Antonio Moreno (3 dan Bristol), Francis Weaver (10 kyu Brakenhale)

 and Sarah Jackson (12 kyu Hursley).
 Oliver Edwards (29 kyu High

 26 players made their way to Edinburgh in time the tournament.
 It

 was only the organiser, Stephen Tweedie, who arrived a day late.